ubahnverleih/WoBike/Jump.md

 # JUMP (USA)

 [JUMP](http://jumpbikes.com/) operates electric dockless bikeshares and scooter is various cities around the globe.
-To get bike and scooter date, you need to authenticate yourself.
+To get bike and scooter data, you need to authenticate yourself.
-Unfortunately, this is a) rather tedious and requires 5 (yes, five) steps and b) you have to register using the Jump app.
+Unfortunately, this is a) rather tedious that requires 5 (yes, five) steps and b) you have to register a phone number using the Jump app.
 I assume, that you already have an account, as I don't know how to do this programmatically.

 ## Getting an API token